-- However, the risks of surgery for some, even for advanced prolapse, may not be warranted.
+- Surgery.
+(However, the risks of surgery for some, even for advanced prolapse, may not be warranted.)

 - Watchful waiting.
 If a women reports little in the way of symptoms this is probably appropriate.
 Treatment may be needed if symptoms become troublesome or if complications such as obstructed defecation or urination, hydronephrosis or vaginal erosions develop.

 - Lifestyle modification: including treatment of cough, smoking cessation, constipation and overweight and obesity.
-However, even though the association of prolapse with these lifestyle factors has been demonstrated, the role of lifestyle modification as a prevention or treatment of prolapse has not been investigated.
+However, even though the association of prolapse with these lifestyle factors has been demonstrated, the role of lifestyle modification as a prevention or treatment of prolapse is not supported by evidence.

 - Pelvic floor muscle exercises.
 The latest Cochrane review found some benefit for pelvic floor muscle training.
-There is also evidence that regular individual supervised training is more effective.
+A Cochrane review of pelvic floor muscle training for urinary incontinence also found benefit and some evidence-based support for it being offered as first-line treatment.
+Guidelines from the Royal College of Obstetricians and Gynaecologists (RCOG) support pelvic floor muscle training as an effective treatment option.
+There is also evidence that regular individual supervised training is more effective[9, 10].

 - Vaginal oestrogen creams.
-There is currently no convincing evidence that oestrogen in any form improves symptoms of prolapse.
+Studies on the role of oestrogen in any form in improving symptoms of prolapse have had mixed results[11, 12, 13].
 There is limited evidence that oestrogen creams before surgery may reduce the incidence of postoperative cystitis.

 Vaginal pessary insertion